microsoft/Kusto-Query-Language/doc/datetime-addfunction.md

 ---
 title: datetime_add() - Azure Data Explorer
-description: This article describes datetime_add() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the datetime_add() function to calculate a new datetime. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022
 ---
 # datetime_add()